barchart/alerting-service-public/docs/content/product_overview.md

 ## Purpose

-**This SDK connects you to the _Barchart Alert Service_.
+**This SDK allows you to connect and interact with the _Barchart Alert Service_.
 You can define alert conditions, ask our remote service to track those conditions on your behalf, and receive immediate notifications when those conditions are met.**

 Here's how it works: